MicrosoftDocs/SupportArticles-docs/support/visualstudio/visual-c-sharp-bind-datagrid-to-array.md

 ## Summary

-The example consists of a Windows form with a DataGrid control to display object property values and four command buttons to browse the rows of the DataGrid control.
+The example in this article consists of a Windows form with a DataGrid control to display object property values and four command buttons to browse the rows of the DataGrid control.

 ## Requirements